Career Timeline of Amal Clooney: Major Achievements and Milestones

 2015: Visiting Faculty Member at Columbia Law School

-Starting in 2015, Amal Clooney became a visiting faculty member and senior fellow at Columbia Law School's Human Rights Institute.
-There, she co-taught the Human Rights Course with Professor Sarah H. Cleveland.
+From 2015, Amal Clooney was a visiting faculty member and senior fellow at Columbia Law School's Human Rights Institute, where she co-taught the Human Rights Course with professor Sarah Cleveland.

 2016: Co-founded the Clooney Foundation for Justice

-In 2016, Amal Clooney co-founded the Clooney Foundation for Justice (CFJ) with her husband, George Clooney.
-The Foundation provides free legal aid in defense of free speech and women’s rights in over 40 countries.
-CFJ focuses on two initiatives: TrialWatch and Waging Justice for Women.
+In 2016, Amal Clooney co-founded the Clooney Foundation for Justice (CFJ) with her husband, George Clooney, to provide free legal aid in defence of free speech and women’s rights in over 40 countries.

 2017: $1 Million Grant to Southern Poverty Law Center